-In the last few years I’ve been trying to try and quantitatively summarize the literature by conducting pre-registered meta-analysis systematic reviews of the literature of the domains I am involved in.
+In the last few years I’ve been aiming to try and quantitatively summarize the literatures of the domains I care about, by conducting pre-registered meta-analysis systematic reviews.

 Through this process it became clear that we need better tools and templates to promote open reproducible meta-analyses, and that it is important to try and conduct those through Registered Reports.